santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-or-Latency-Troubleshooting.md

 •	Do create a single, static client that every function invocation can use.
 •	Consider creating a single, static client in a shared helper class if different functions use the same service.

+**If ERROR connected host failed to respond** due to a connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond 40.85.190.10:443

+ASA does not retry on certain errors for azure functions currently and this is the reason why the job crashed.
+Error happened because user's azure function did not respond.
+We will improve the error handling for such cases, to continue trying until the function responds back.
+Mitigation for the user would to restart the job.
+Create a collab with the Network Team to investigate why the host failed to respond.

 _More Details to come_